suryavamsi1563/working_chat_bot/data/data2.md

 - deny
 - i decline
 - never mind
-- Not at the moment
-- No.I will do it later
+- I'm not giving you my email address
+- no I haven't decided yet if I want to sign up
-- I dont want to
+- I don't want to give it to you
+- I'm not going to give it to you
 - no i don't accept
 - no!!!!
+- no you did it wrong
+- no i can't
 - i'm not sure
 - NEIN
 - nein
 - not really
+- i guess it means - no
 - i don't want to
 - i don't want either of those
 - nah thanks
-- no thanks
 - neither of these
-- I  dont want to create lineitem
-- I dont need now
-- No Need to create a lineitem
-- dont generate a lineitem
-- dont create it
-- dont file my lineitems
-- no
-- no
-- no
-- no

 ## intent:enterdata
 - first report